 This course provides an introduction to the basic ideas and methods of physical science.
 Topics will include classical mechanics, electricity and magnetism, astronomy, earth science, and chemistry in a nutshell.
 The broad scope is designed to give the student a taste of all of the physical sciences.
 Includes laboratory.
-Prerequisite: MATH 101.
+Prerequisite: MATH 101 or MATH 108 with a grade of "C" or better, or an appropriate score on the Mathematics Placement Assessment Test.
 (Physics 1114 - Area III)